inspire-group/RON-Gauss/README.md

 - `epsilonCov` = the epsilon value used for deriving the sample covariance.

 The main method is the `generate_dpdata`, which takes in, among others, the private data and the dimension to reduce the data to.
 It then returns the differentially-private synthesized data according to the parameters set in the initialization.
 There are two additional parameters for `generate_dpdata`:
-- `reconstruct` = specify whether to reconstruct the synthetic data back to the original feature space after the projectoin;
+- `reconstruct` = specify whether to reconstruct the synthetic data back to the original feature space after the projection;
 - `meanAdjusted` = specify whether to add the DP-mean back to the synthetic data for `unsupervised` and `supervised` algorithms.

 Some details on the inputs of `generate_dpdata`: